ArielChambaz/BookTracker/README.md

 - **Author** can have many **Books**.
 - **Category** can be assigned to many **Books**.

-Here is the structure of the `Books table`, we can see that there are 2 foreign key, one to fetch the author from the `Authors table` and one to fetch the category from the `Categories table`  :
+Here is the structure of the `Books table` visualized in `TablePlus` we can see that there are 2 foreign key, one to fetch the author from the `Authors table` and one to fetch the category from the `Categories table`  :

 <p align="center">
     <img src="bookTracker/public/img/capture_book_table_structure.jpg" alt="capture_book_table_structure">